-If you’re already going to be in the Berchtesgaden region, then I highly suggest driving just a bit more to find this enchanting parish church in the small village of Ramsau, with a jaw-dropping backdrop of the Alps.
+If you’re already going to be in the Berchtesgaden region, then I highly suggest driving just a bit more to find this enchanting parish church in the small village of Ramsau, with a jaw-dropping backdrop of the Bavarian Alps.
+This is a picture perfect photo opportunity day trip from Munich if you’re an avid photographer!
 (More on Ramsau here)

 Time: 1 hr 24

 Not only is the small little town of Mittenwald adorable, but there lies a gorge that is said to be inhabited by a spirit and his goblins.
-For a great hike and beautiful crystal blue waters, this little pathway which clings to the side of the mountain is fun for the the entire family!
+If you’re looking for an easy hike near Munich with beautiful crystal blue waters, this little pathway known as the Leutasch Gorge which clings to the side of the mountain is fun for the the entire family!
+It’s definitely a family-friendly hike not far from Munich!
+Day trips to the Bavarian Alps is always a must!
 (More on Mittenwald here)

 Time: 1 hr 39

 Germany’s tallest peak sits at 2,962m high and offers endless views as far as the eye can see.
-Perfect year round for those who are interested in skiing, hiking or sightseeing!
+This day trip is perfect year round for those who are interested in skiing, hiking or sightseeing or even drinking at Germany’s highest beer garden!
+Quite personally, I think visiting the Bavarian Alps is one of the best day trips from Munich in winter!
 While here, consider exploring the town of Garmish-Partenkirchen where the Olympics were once held!
 (More on Zugspitze here)

 Time: 1 hr 37

 The last and final stop on the Romantic Road and is definitely worth visiting.
 Perched high on a rock, above the town is the palace of the Augsburg prince-bishops which began construction in 1291.
-(More on Füssen Coming Soon)
+(More on Füssen here)

 13. Schloss Neuschwanstein & Schloss Hohenschwangau